tolvanea/teensy3_keyboard_controller/README.md

     * I had Teensy 3.6.
 * Raw keyboard pad
     * I had spare part for Lenovo Thinkpad T480.
-* Way to connect the keyboard to microcontroller's pins.
+* Way to connect the keyboard into microcontroller's pins.
     * In my case that is flat cable connector PCB, which can be found from ebay.

 **Software used:**
 * Keyboard controller (content of this repository).
 The keyboard controller measures pin connections, translates them into key presses, and sends them over USB.
 This project implements it in Rust.
-* Use of [Teensy C/C++ libraries](https://github.com/PaulStoffregen/cores).
-These libraries read microcontroller's pins, and they tell a host that this is an USB keyboard.
+* [Teensy C/C++ libraries](https://github.com/PaulStoffregen/cores).
+These libraries read microcontroller's pins, and they tell host pc that this is an USB keyboard.
 * Bindings between Rust code and C/C++ libraries.
 The library [teensy3-rs](https://github.com/tolvanea/teensy3-rs) was made on the way for this purpose.

 ## Hardware